Feed on

 2. Bring to the boil and simmer for around 30 minutes

-3. Let the mixture cool before pouring into a food processor (aka whizzer)
+3. Let the mixture cool before pouring into a food processor

 4. Whiz until smooth

 • Chopped pumpkin is delicious roasted in the oven.
 Sprinkle with a little olive oil and shake over some chili flakes – delicious.
-Very nice used as a layer in veggie lasagna.
+Very nice used as a layer in veggie lasagna

 • You can make funky patterns and shapes when you add the cream!